 The simple act of renewing a green card after an arrest can expose serious problems for the applicant.
 Understand how your arrest may (or may not) affect your immigration status.
 Regardless of the type of crime, anyone with an arrest should consult with an experienced immigration attorney before filing any USCIS immigration form.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
-We provide support for the Green Card Renewal (Form I-90), Citizenship Application (Form N-400), and several other popular forms.
+We provide support for the Green Card Renewal (Form I-90), Citizenship Application (Form N-400), and several other immigration services.